JohnSnowLabs/spark-nlp-workshop/products/emr/setup/README.md

 ]
 ```
 **__Important__**:
-Make sure that you replace all the secret information(marked here as XYXYXYXYXY) by the appropriate values that you received with your license.<br/>
+Make sure that you replace all the secret information(marked here as XYXYXYXYXY) with the appropriate values that you received with your license.<br/>

 If you are having issues with the license, please contact JSL team at support@johnsnowlabs.com